 Autism spectrum condition (ASC) affects social interaction, communication, interests and behaviour.

 It's estimated that about 1 in every 100 people in the UK has ASC.
-More boys are diagnosed with the condition than girls.
+More boys are diagnosed with the condition than girls although it is thought that ASC in girls is under recognised.

 There's no "cure" for ASC, but speech and language therapy, occupational therapy, educational support, plus a number of other interventions are available to help children and parents.